 Her Majesty Queen Mary, as President of QAIMNS, became Colonel-in-Chief of QARANC, until her death in 1953, when she was succeeded by Her Royal Highness Princess Margaret.
 In July 2003 Her Royal Highness The Countess of Wessex was appointed as our third Colonel in Chief and graciously agreed to become Patron of the Association.

-The Corps has kept abreast of the needs of the Army to provide nursing of the highest standard in peace and war.
+The Corps has kept abreast of the needs of the Army to provide nursing care of the highest standard in peace and war.